-If you are looking for the ideal destination for an authentic African safari then they don’t get better than these three.
-The Kruger National Park, the Serengeti National Park and the Masai Mara National Reserve each offer a range of experiences and adventures to suit every kind of traveller – from honeymooners and solos to families and friends; from budget-friendly to the-sky’s-the-limit.
+If you’re looking for the ideal destination for an authentic African safari, they don’t get better than these three.
+The Masai Mara National Reserve, Serengeti National Park and Kruger National Park each offer a range of experiences and adventures to suit every kind of traveller – from honeymooners and solo adventurers to families and friends; from budget-friendly to the-sky’s-the-limit.

 Location & Landscape

 Let’s start with the broadest of distinctions: the Kruger lies in South Africa, whereas you travel to Tanzania for the Serengeti and Kenya for the Masai Mara.
 Tanzania and Kenya border each other – in fact, the Mara and Serengeti share an unfenced border for animals but not humans – and are considered part of East Africa.

 South Africa is in the broader area known as Southern Africa, which also includes other safari heavyweights like Botswana, Zimbabwe and Zambia.
 The Kruger National Park shares its borders with private game reserves like Sabi Sands, Thornybush and Timbavati.
 Once again, this freedom to move between these areas is for the wildlife, not people.